Time-space Trade-offs in Population Protocols for the Majority Problem: Auxiliary Population Protocols

-We first describe how the nodes can compute \emph{levels} with a specific distribution and then proceed to show how these levels can be used to form a junta.
-For the level computation, the state of a node is a tuple of the form $(l, a)$, where the \emph{level} $l \in \N_0$ is a counter and the \emph{activity} bit $a \in \set{0, 1}$ indicates whether a node is active or not.
-Initially, all nodes have $l = 0$ and $a = 1$.
+For the level calculation, the state of a node is a tuple of the form $(l, a)$, where the \emph{level} $l \in \N_0$ is a counter and the \emph{activity} bit $a \in \set{0, 1}$ indicates whether a node is active or not.
+Initially, all nodes have state $(l, a) = (0, 1)$.
+That is, they are at level $0$ and active.

-To describe the transition function, we distinguish between a node's first interaction and any subsequent interaction.
-During its first interaction, a node $u$ adopts state $(1, 1)$ if it is the initiator and state $(0, 0)$ if it is the responder (note that the initiator/responder assignment is random; we use this property to simulate coin tosses).
+To describe the transition function, we distinguish between a node's first interaction and any of its subsequent interactions.
+During its first interaction, a node $u$ adopts state $(1, 1)$ if it is the initiator and state $(0, 0)$ if it is the responder.
+Since the interacting nodes are chosen randomly, this simulates a fair coin toss to decide whether the node should remain active and move up to level $1$, or whether it should become inactive.

 During any following interaction, $u$ changes its state only if it is still active ($a = 1$) and if it is the initiator of the interaction.
-In these cases, when interacting with a responder in state $(l', a')$, it updates its state as follows:
+In this case, when interacting with a responder in state $(l', a')$, node $u$ updates its state as follows:

-For $l \in \N_0$ let $B_l$ denote the number of nodes that reach level at least $l$ before becoming inactive.
-Let $L^* \in \N \cup \set{\infty}$ be the maximum level reached by any node.
-We prove the following results: \begin{lemma}[name=,restate=lemjunta] For any constant $a > 0$, with probability at least $1 - n^{-a}$ the following properties hold: \begin{enumerate}[nosep] \item